arexbold/TripleBondChallenge/README.md

 ### Early Run Rewards
 - You're allowed to use the TM 70 and catch 1 of the 2 Pokemon from the Sprout Tower after you beat it.
 Last chance for a new Pokemon.
 - After you beat Falkner, you are rewarded with EV training items.
 You are now allowed to use these if you want to *fix* your Pokemon's stats.
+- The NPC that will take shards for berries is in Violet Town so don't forget to use him.

 ### EXP & Progression
 - EXP is **evenly distributed** among all three Pokemon (via patch).